Gotechtor select and review products independently. When you purchase through our links, we may earn a commission. See our ethics statement.

 Install New Keyboard.
 Screenshot: Chizara Ibeakanma/Gotechtor

 You may need to factory reset your Android device.
-This should always be the last resort, but if all fails, this might be your only option.
+This should always be the last resort, but this might be your only option if all fails.

 Please ensure that you back up all your important files and data in the cloud storage service of your choice, as a factory reset will clear all your data, files, and downloaded apps.